Satoqz/vscode-discord/README.md

-# yet-another-discord-presence README
+# Yet another Discord Presence

 ## Features

-Yet another Discord Rich Presence will show information on your current activity in Visual Studio Code
+Yet another Discord Presence will show information on your current activity in Visual Studio Code on your discord profile

 ## Requirements

-Discord Desktop Installation.

-## Extension Settings

-None

-## Known Issues

-## Release Notes
+Of course your're gonna need to have discord installed on your pc.

-### 0.0.1
+### 0.0.3

-First Release
+Minor bug fixes, code overhaul